 Pros: Builds good memorization skills and teaches playing by ear.

 Cons: Musical pieces are limited to classical genre.
 Students have compromised reading skills and rote memorization is often compared to “cramming” or, for example, preparing quickly for an exam.

 3. Simply Music: The Australian-based method where the curriculum unfolds over 6-10 years.
 Emphasizes playing before reading. http://www.simplymusic.com/

 Pros: Emphasizes playing songs, not exercises.
 Enjoyable, as students start playing songs quickly.
 Builds good memorization skills.
 Broad styles of songs.

-Cons: While claiming that reading is “temporarily” delayed, students many years into the program cannot read any notes.
-Shapes and patterns are used, not musical notation.
-Concepts and techniques are not taught.
-Memorized songs are watered-down versions of originals and once forgotten, there is nothing to show for years of lessons.
+Cons: Students who came to me after several years of Simply Music lessons were not able to recognize notes on the piano or read music (shapes and patterns are used, not musical notation).
+Concepts and techniques that I consider important had not been taught.
+Memorized songs are watered-down versions and once forgotten, there is nothing to show for years of lessons.

-4. Others: There are others, such as Solfege which is good for ear training but is too narrow for any application other than singing, and Kodaly, Orff, or Dalcroze that don’t have a set curriculum, just guiding principles.
+4. Others: There are others, such as Solfege, which is good for ear training but too narrow for all applications, and Kodaly, Orff, or Dalcroze that don’t have a set curriculum, just guiding principles.